dariosky/ravenFeeder/README.md

 Features:

-- Custom logo
-- group by Jira issue
+- group by Jira issue and sort by date
-- mark the whole issue as
+- mark the whole issue as read

 baked with love by Dario